KSU-Database-System-Design-2022-Group-1/project-backend/README.md

 	- It might also ask for some additional setup before running!
 Watch for green text and non-zero exits.
 You might need to supply the path you downloaded MariaDB to in the `.mariadb_path` file.
 1. In another terminal, run `python main.py`.
 This will communicate with MySQL and run a server that listens for HTTP requests.
 1. That's it, that's the backend.

+(Also, note that MySQL and MariaDB are basically interchangable -- MariaDB is an open-source reimplementation of MySQL.)